 OptiConcept M is a modular paper machine concept for sustainable papermaking.
-OptiConcept M family, launched in 2011, now suits containerboard, cartonboard and fine paper production – simple, well-functioning solutions that meet customers’ needs.
+OptiConcept M family suits containerboard, cartonboard and fine paper production – simple, well-functioning solutions that meet customers’ needs.

-OptiConcept M’s operating protability is based on the concept’s overall efficiency – energy- and resource-efficient processes and high-speed production.
-This smart concept combines the advantages of standardization with modular tailoring.
-The modular processes and solutions, set within optimally fixed machine widths, allow the designing of individual lines for customers’ varying needs and targets.
+OptiConcept M’s operating profitability is based on the concept’s overall efficiency – energy- and resource-efficient processes and high-speed production.
+This smart paper machine concept combines the advantages of standardization with modular tailoring.
+The modular processes and solutions, set within optimally fixed machine widths, allow the designing of individual papermaking lines for customers’ varying needs and targets.

 OptiConcept M’s energy efficiency is achieved by taking into account all the surrounding processes and systems, such as the machine controls.
 With OptiConcept M you can achieve up to 30% lower energy consumption compared to average production lines.
-By exploiting Valmet’s real-time energy consumption monitoring tool, EnergyOperator, it is easy to optimize operating costs and stay competitive.
-Proven, yet latest in the market papermaking technologies make it possible to produce high quality lightweight papers with good runnability, stability and controllability.
+By exploiting Valmet’s real-time energy consumption monitoring tool it is easy to optimize operating costs and stay competitive.
+Proven, yet latest in the market papermaking technologies make it possible to produce high-quality lightweight papers with good runnability, stability, and controllability.
 Lightweighting is about reducing packaging costs, which greatly affects the entire packaging value chain.
-With optiConcept M, the use of raw materials and other resources can be optimized.
-In our customer cases as much as 30% of fresh water consumption can be reduced.
+With OptiConcept M, the use of raw materials and other resources can be optimized.
+In our customer cases, as much as 30% of freshwater consumption can be reduced.

-Valmet has already sold twelve OptiConcept M production lines covering board and paper grades in Asia, Europe and North-America.
+Valmet has already sold over thirty OptiConcept M production lines covering board and paper grades in Asia, Europe, North-America and South-America.
 The first delivered line, Liansheng Paper PM 6, started-up in China in 2012.
-“The most benefical part of this concept is the low consumption of water, electricity and steam and the installation required 30-40% fewer working hours than a conventional project”, says Xue Rong Jun, Project Manager at Liansheng Paper.
+“The most beneficial part of this concept is the low consumption of water, electricity, and steam and the installation required 30-40% fewer working hours than a conventional project”, says Xue Rong Jun, Project Manager at Liansheng Paper.
 Another example of fluent OptiConcept M operation is Siam Kraft PM 16 in Thailand.
 According to Wichan Jitpukdee, Managing Director of Siam Kraft Industry: “PM 16 showcases cutting-edge paper packaging technology.
 It combines state-of-the-art technology with SCG Packaging’s expertise, which means our company can now manufacture products that meet the needs of our customers in every way”.